eagronin/weather-streaming-spark-prepare/README.md

 ## Data Processing

 In the [previous section](https://eagronin.github.io/weather-streaming-spark-acquire/), we have already started processing the data transmitted by the weather station when we extracted the average wind direction from each line obtained from the station's sensors.
-We would like to futher process the data on average wind direction to find the minimum and maximum values in our 10-second window.
+We would like to further process the data on average wind direction to find the minimum and maximum values in our 10-second window.
 The following function prints all the values of average wind direction within a window along with the minimum and maximum of these values to the screen and outputs the same values to a file:

 ```python
 def stats(rdd):